Ununennium119/C-Minus-Compiler/README.md

 # C-Minus-Compiler

-Python Code which compiles simple C-Minus programs
+A simple C-Minus compiler written in python.